We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Results: 7 to 9 days

-Not only does Thorne make the collection process simple, but their at-home cortisol test delivers actionable results.
+Not only does Thorne make the collection process simple, but this at-home cortisol test delivers actionable results.

 After an independent, board certified physician analyzes your results, Thorne will come up with a personalized plan of action based on the outcome.
 The custom plan will include dietary, exercise, and supplement recommendations.